-As you may have noticed I have a fondness for taking photos of LEGO, and handily some people seem to like the results.
+As you may have noticed I have a fondness for taking photos of LEGO.
 My work has been published in national newspapers in the UK, seen on BBC television, and featured in many magazines all over the world with subjects as diverse as German political culture and Brazilian business news.
 I'm a regular participant in LEGOLAND California's Star Wars days, and have had my work exhibited all over the world.

-You will also find me on the usual social networks, including my full portfolio over on Flickr.
+You will also find me on the usual social networks (links at the bottom of the page), including my full portfolio over on Flickr.

 I was born, and still live in the West Midlands, England.